 Steel is the world's most popular construction material because of its unique combination of durability, workability, and cost.
 It's an iron alloy that contains between 0.2 and 2 percent carbon by weight.

 According to the World Steel Association, some of the largest steel producing countries are China, Japan, US, and India.
 China accounts for roughly 50 percent of this production.

-The 6 Step Modern Production Process
+The Modern Steel Production Process

 Methods for manufacturing steel have evolved significantly since industrial production began in the late 19th century.
-Modern methods, however, are still based the same premise as the original Bessemer Process, which uses oxygen to lower the carbon content in iron.
+Modern methods, however, are still based on the same premise as the original Bessemer Process, which uses oxygen to lower the carbon content in iron.

 Modern steelmaking can be broken down into six steps:

 Ironmaking, which is the first step, involves the raw inputs of iron ore, coke, and lime being melted in a blast furnace.
-The resulting molten iron, also referred to as 'hot metal,' still contains 4-4.5% carbon and other impurities that make it brittle.
+The resulting molten iron, also referred to as hot metal, still contains 4 to 4.5 percent carbon and other impurities that make it brittle.

-2. Primary Steelmaking: There are two primary steelmaking methods: BOS (Basic Oxygen Furnace) and the more modern EAF (Electric Arc Furnace) methods.
+Primary steelmaking has two primary methods: BOS (Basic Oxygen Furnace) and the more modern EAF (Electric Arc Furnace) methods.

 Secondary steelmaking involves treating the molten steel produced from both BOS and EAF routes to adjust the steel composition.
 This is done by adding or removing certain elements and/or manipulating the temperature and production environment.
 Depending on the types of steel required, the following secondary steelmaking processes can be used:

-- ladle furnace
+- Ladle furnace

-- ladle injection
+- Ladle injection

-- CAS-OB (Composition Adjustment by Sealed argon bubbling with Oxygen Blowing).
+- CAS-OB (composition adjustment by sealed argon bubbling with oxygen blowing)

-5. Primary Forming: The steel that is cast is then formed into various shapes, often by hot rolling, a process that eliminates cast defects and achieves the required shape and surface quality.
+In primary forming, the steel that is cast is then formed into various shapes, often by hot rolling, a process that eliminates cast defects and achieves the required shape and surface quality.
 Hot rolled products are divided into flat products, long products, seamless tubes, and specialty products.

-6. Manufacturing, Fabrication, and Finishing: Finally, secondary forming techniques give the steel its final shape and properties.
+Secondary forming techniques give the steel its final shape and properties.
 These techniques include: